- Home

 Why have life insurance if I can leave my pension?

-Many people won’t have saved anywhere near enough to clear all their debts and provide their loved ones with financial security, so may need to look at ways they might be able to boost their retirement savings.
+Many people won’t have saved anywhere near enough to clear all their debts and provide their loved ones with financial security, especially once Inheritance Tax on pensions is introduced, so may need to look at ways they might be able to boost their retirement savings.
 One option may be to think about taking out life cover to supplement your pension, so that this will cover any potential shortfall.

-However, if you have built up a significant pension pot that would comfortably cover all your outgoings in the event of your death, then you might decide having life insurance as we;; is unnecessary.
+However, if you have built up a significant pension pot that would comfortably cover all your outgoings in the event of your death – even once IHT is factored in from 2027 -then you might decide having life insurance as well is unnecessary.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.